jimhigson/oboe.js-website/content/why.md

 Why Oboe.js?
 ============

-This was written to show how streaming can speed up applications.
-Most of the examples I chose are web interfaces using AJAX to pull in new data but the ideas illustrated here would apply equally well anywhere that REST is used.
+I created this page to show how streaming can speed up applications.
+The examples illustrated show web interfaces using AJAX to pull in new data but the same techniques would apply equally well anywhere that REST is used.

 Stream any JSON REST resource